arman-javan-sekhavat/LiteMish/README.md

 # LiteMish

-LiteMish is a computationally efficient, smooth, algebraic activation function designed as a lightweight alternative to Mish for deep learning, especially in resource-constrained environments such as TinyML, embedded systems, and robot control.
+LiteMish is a smooth, algebraic activation function designed as a lightweight alternative to Mish, especially for resource-constrained applications such as TinyML, embedded systems, and robot control.
 LiteMish achieves performance comparable to Mish while using only addition and multiplication, making it significantly faster and more energy-efficient on low-power hardware.

 # Motivation
 Modern smooth activation functions (e.g., Mish, Swish, Softplus) offer good learning performance but rely on expensive operations such as exponentials and logarithms.
-These operations are costly on microcontrollers and embedded CPUs.
+These operations are slow on microcontrollers and embedded CPUs.

 LiteMish is designed to:

 1. Preserve the smooth, non-monotonic behavior of Mish
 1. Eliminate transcendental operations
-1. Enable fast and energy-efficient inference on constrained hardware
+1. Enable fast and energy-efficient inference on resource-constrained hardware

 # Key Properties